Contributed by Staff of Timberline Knolls

-Which Methods Should Be Involved In The Recovery Process?
+Which Methods Should Be Involved In The Recovery of Chronic Drug Abuse?

 Dialectical Behavior Therapy (DBT) is a renowned treatment option that not only offers the individual important recovery skills and tools but gives them a new vision for the future.
 At the very core of DBT is the concept of living a meaningful life.
 This is specific to the individual.
 Whereas one might define a meaningful life as being a good parent, another might view it as honoring an innate talent and becoming an artist.

 It is important to establish early on in treatment what a meaningful life looks like to each resident.
 As they move into recovery, we encourage every person to hold each future decision up to this standard.

-Often, what can help to reignite passion for life is the simple question, “What were you passionate about before you became involved with substances?”
+Often, what can help to reignite a passion for life is the simple question, “What were you passionate about before you became involved with substances?”
 It could be as seemingly minor as hiking in the wilderness or playing soccer.
 Or, it could be as multi-layered as the desire to be a veterinarian.

 Using drugs officially ended such activities or dreams, but that was only a temporary state.
 Once physical health is regained, hiking and soccer are certainly feasible.

 Additionally, those in recovery must understand that there is not only one path to achieving a goal.
 A person may erroneously believe that she cannot be a vet now because she did not immediately enter college after high school.
 She did not “miss her chance.”
 It is merely delayed.

 Achieving sobriety, practicing forgiveness, building positive relationships, pursuing a dream: All of these are important indicators of a positive future.
-However, establishing and sustaining true passion for life is typically associated with spirituality.
+However, establishing and sustaining a true passion for life is typically associated with spirituality.

 Reaching Out To a Higher Power